 Patrick Garner’s History’s Alive!

 Bring great figures from American history, live and in person, to your school!
-Broadway veteran Patrick Garner captivates your students with several motivational programs.
+Broadway veteran Patrick Garner captivates your students with a variety of fun, interactive programs.

 Thomas Edison: Inventor, Lecturer and Prankster